VitoMinheere/LARBS/README.md

 `newperms` removes those settings, giving the user the ability to run only several basic sudo commands without a password (`shutdown`, `reboot`, `pacman -Syu`).

-## To-do list

-- Add profile for chromium with all addons needed